DrMattGBarr/TPS92520-Arduino/README.md

 The application remains responsible for system-level coordination of shared UDIM signals.

+### Library Limitations

+- During initialisation the library currently disables the TPS92520 watchdog during `begin()` and does not currently utilise any watchdog functionality.
+- Applications requiring watchdog supervision should implement their own strategy, or should extend the library to periodically service the watchdog.

 ## Current Status

 This project is under active development.